Tpoquillon/R-seau-biologiques/readme.txt

-Repositories for the Gillespie stochastique simulation GPU accelerated and Mandelbrot GPU accelerated code notebooks
+Repositorie for the Gillespie stochastique simulation GPU accelerated and Mandelbrot GPU accelerated code notebooks